OPY-bbt/electron-for-windows/README.md

   - Electron-updater autoUpdate your app when you release new version

 ## how to use
-  - put your builded frontEnd code in frontEnd dictionary
+  - put your builded frontEnd code in frontEnd directory
   - npm run dist:mac or dist:windows to generate installer